 Scanning of Master P&IDs and conversion to e-file.

+Facilitator and scribe will attend one day training program by Neste on video conference.
+The training session will be organized by Neste to ensure common approach application of procedure.

 The workshop study sessions will be conducted in English.
 All study reports will be in English.

 Proposal Basis and Assumptions